spmasterman/tutor-directory/README.md

 phpUnit is declared as a composer dependency - so if you want to run these tests in phpStorm you must

- 1. Use a custom autoloader: pathtoproject/vendor/autoload.php
+ * Use a custom autoloader: pathtoproject/vendor/autoload.php
- 2. Configuration file: pathtoproject/app/phpunit.xml
+ * Configuration file: pathtoproject/app/phpunit.xml
- 3. Bootstrap file: pathtoproject/app/bootstrap.test.php
+ * Bootstrap file: pathtoproject/app/bootstrap.test.php

 ### Data Fixtures
 I use Alice and Faker to generate fake fixture data in YML files.
 Fixture files are numbered 10,20,30... etc to specify the dependency order.
 Non production fixtures are 500, 490, 480 etc and should only load in the Dev environment.
-There is a separate folder for test fixtures - the tests themselves are intimately tied to these fixtures.
-There may be instances where the tests and the fixtures are tied too closely together and make for a brittle system i.e. if you want to add things to the fixtures etc. If its too painful - just create a new environment for what you want to do
+There is a separate folder for test fixtures - and the tests themselves are intimately tied to these fixtures.
+There may be instances where the tests and the fixtures are tied too closely together and make for a brittle system i.e. if you want to add things to the fixtures and a test starts to fail because its the number of records its expecting has grown.

+Testing a specific database state is probably bad practice, but I'm not really sure where these limitations will come up.
+If you find working with my tests and test data too painful - just create a new kernel environment for whatever you need to do, and create your own tests.

 ### Bundles
 There are 4 bundles :